prjctgeek/foodie/content/recipes/barbacoa.md

 (Optional) Smoke for 4 hours at 225F with pecan chips.
 If you don't want to  bother, add a few splashes of liquid smoke to the marinade.

+Make the marinade by blending the chipotle, adobo, onion, garlic, salt, lime juice and cloves together.

 Place in a marinade bag or large bowl, fat cap down.
-Pour marinade all over it and add water or more stock to cover.
+Pour marinade all over it and add water or more stock to cover, as well as bay leaves.
 Tie the marinade bag or cover with a lid- we don't want it to dry any more.
 Let rest in fridge for 24-48 hours.

 Move the pork to an instant pot/pressure cooker fat cap up.
 Pour the marinade over it to cover.
-Pressure cook for 3 hours.
+Pressure cook for 3 hours (instant pot) or 1 hour at 15lbs of pressure.

 Remove the meat from the pot and pull it apart, removing the bone, fat and any connective tissue.